Ealing are embedding their Brighter Futures practice model giving a consistent and informed approach across the whole of the Children’s work force.

 Understanding what works

 Ealing are offering bespoke peer support for up to eight authorities over two years, addressing an authority’s needs across the whole system.
-Ealing are offering up to 130 days of support to each authority.

 Ealing are offering support across five key strands which are:

 - looked after children and care leavers services; and

 - areas of outstanding practice (including early help, safeguarding, fostering and adoption, contextual safeguarding and children in need).